-Circus is serious business in France.
+Circus in France is serious business.
 When you realise that there’s the European Centre of Research in Circus Arts in Marseille (CREAC), a National Centre of Circus Arts in Châlons-en-Champagne (CNAC) and even a National School of Circus Arts (ENACR) just outside Paris you start to understand just how seriously this “art form” is taken here.

 It starts young – circus arts are taught at school (both primary and secondary level) during sports periods – and it continues right up to tertiary education where you can study for a diploma.
 At the National Centre for Circus Arts there are programmes in show production, nomadic lifestyle and even putting up tents!